“Best feeling ever: Looking back and knowing that what you just completed has changed you.”

 Defining Intensive Cardio

-‘Cardio,’ exercise is defined as any repetitive activity that increases your heart rate into an efficient energy burning zone.
+‘Intensive cardio,’ exercise is defined as any repetitive activity that increases your heart rate into an efficient energy burning zone.
 In other words, the activity you are doing remains aerobic in nature.
 If your efforts are too high, you become anaerobic, causing soreness and pain.

 A few examples of effective cardio exercises include: